-It is difficult to have a strong conviction on the likely short‑term direction of rates given the current level of uncertainty over the global economy and financial markets.
+It is difficult to have a strong conviction on the likely short‑term direction of interest rates given the current level of uncertainty over the global economy and financial markets.
 Recent data have surprised, and the Fed has proved itself nimble in responding to data.
 Accordingly, the MOVE Index, which measures bond market volatility, is currently just below 140, up from around 85 in January (it was below 60 in June 2021), indicating a high level of uncertainty in the path of rates.
 However, while more surprises cannot be ruled out, it is likely that we are closer to the end than to the beginning of the Fed’s hiking cycle.
 We expect rate volatility to dampen before rates themselves come down, which should be a precursor for a recovery in EM bonds.

 Being Selective May Push Yields Higher